lukematt574/EnjoySockets/README.md

 * **Mandatory Re-Authorization:** Every time a client attempts to reconnect and resume a session, the `protected Task<byte> Authorization(T credentials)` method is executed again (if defined).
 * **Identity Verification:** This mechanism is crucial to prevent unauthorized users from hijacking an existing session.
 Even if a malicious actor attempts to resume a session by providing a valid `TokenToReconnect`, they must still pass your custom `Authorization` logic with the correct credentials.
-* **State Consistency:** By re-verifying the user during each reconnect, you ensure that the person accessing the persisted session data (like `Permissions` or `Inventory` in your custom `EUserServer`) is the same person who originally created the session.
+* **State Consistency:** By re-verifying the user during each reconnect, you ensure that the person accessing the persisted session data (like `Permissions` or `Inventory` in your custom `EServerSession`) is the same person who originally created the session.

 > [!CAUTION]
 > **Security Warning:** Always validate that the credentials provided during reconnection match the original session owner.
 If the `Authorization` method returns a non-zero value during a reconnect attempt, the library will immediately terminate the connection and mark the session as inaccessible for that attempt.